Skip to content Skip to footer

 What is Hyperspectral Imaging?

-Hyperspectral Imaging (HSI), is an advanced technology that combines machine vision and spectroscopy.
-It allows for capturing detailed information about the spectrum of an object, offering a wide range of application possibilities across various industries.
-Let's start from the beginning...
+Hyperspectral Imaging (HSI) is an advanced technology that combines machine vision and spectroscopy.
+Detailed information is captured about the spectrum of an object, offering a wide range of possible application across various industries.
+Let’s start from the beginning…

 The Development of Imaging Technology